Skip to main content

 Industrial heritage museum

-A decommissioned blast furnace transformed into a world-class interactive museum about Monterrey's steel-making soul — the observation deck at the top of the furnace offers one of the best city panoramas available.
+A decommissioned blast furnace turned into an interactive museum about Monterrey's steel-making roots.
+The observation deck at the top of the furnace offers one of the best city panoramas available.

 Urban park / former steel foundry